mheap/nexmo-developer/_tutorials/en/run-dotnet-app.md

 # Run Your App

-In your console navigate to the `csproj` directory and execute the command `dotnet run`.
-This will start the application up on `http://localhost:5000`.
+In your console navigate to the `csproj` directory and execute the command `dotnet run --urls=http://localhost:3000`.
+This will start the application up on `http://localhost:3000`.
 Open that URL in your browser.